This article was updated on 4 September 2018.

-Our first apartment unit was nearing the two-decade mark (it was purchased in 2000), so when my mom and I decided to put our former home up for rent, a lot of hard work, sweat and tears were involved in getting it ‘red-carpet’ ready.
+Our first apartment unit which was 1,033 sq ft with 3 bedrooms was nearing the two-decade mark (it was purchased in 2000), so when my mom and I decided to put our former home up for rent, a lot of hard work, sweat and tears were involved in getting it ‘red-carpet’ ready.

-My 18-year old, 1,033 sq ft apartment unit with 3 bedrooms was listed on 22 May.
-We received an offer on 10 June, and exactly 2 weeks later on 24 June we handed the keys over to the new tenant!
+We received an offer only 17 days after listing it, and exactly 2 weeks later, we handed the keys over to the new tenant!

 Let’s be real here, most upgraders and first-time landlords have little choice but to do D.I.Y renovations on their rental units due to financial constraint.
 I especially understand how tight one’s budget can be with a recently-purchased second property.
 Hence, that’s how I ended up as my own contractor-cum-handyman-cum-painter.